Jbachtiger/ci-pp4-the-unconventional-programmer/README.md

 ![Kanban Fourth Stage](docs/kanban/kanban-board-3.png)

 ## Database Schema
 Smart Draw was used to create a database schema to visualise the types of custom models this project might require.
 This schema was used as a guide to what needed to be added to each model.
-In the end only the Blog Post, Comment and Profile models were used.
+In the end only the Blog Post, Comment and Profile models were used due to time constraint.
 AllAuth was also used for the authentication system.
 This uses the built-in Django User Model.

 ![Database Schema](docs/database-schema/database-schema.png)

 ## Features
 ### Homepage

-A simplistic homepage which clearly shows the purpose of the site.
-The user can look through various blog posts until they find one that interests them.
-The purpose of this section is to introduce the site, and have minimal distractions so the user's attention is immediately drawn to the blog posts.
+A simplistic homepage with minimal distractions ensuring the users main focus is on looking through the blog post lists.
+The blog posts on the homepage are displayed in a single list view and provide a summary of what the blog contains.
+This provides the user with some quick information to see if they would like to find out more information about it including who submitted it when it was published, the topic of the post, a summary and how many likes it has received.
+These fields have all been included to provide the user with a better experience and be able to make an informed decision as to whether they would like to continue into the blog post to read it.
+Users do not need to be registered to view a post.

 ![Homepage](docs/features/hompage-website.png)

 ### Navbar
 The navigation bar is featured on all pages, is responsive and has active links functionality so the user knows which link they are on by hovering on it in the navbar.
 It is identical on all pages and is easy to use providing a good user experience.
 For mobile view, the navbar reduces to a burger menu.
 The purpose of this feature is to allow users to navigate all pages easily across all devices without having to use a back button to get to the next page.
 There is also authentication in place which will change what displays on the navbar depending on whether a user is logged in or not.

 - Logged out Navbar